-When a flag is old, worn, tattered, or frayed and no longer is in a condition befitting a symbol of our country, it should be destroyed privately in a dignified matter, preferably by burning.
-Many veteran and civic organizations, will properly dispose of the US flag at no cost to you.
+When a flag is old, worn, tattered, or frayed and no longer is in a condition befitting a symbol of our country, it should be destroyed privately in a dignified manner, preferably by burning.
+Many veteran and civic organizations will properly dispose of the US flag at no cost to you.
 Please feel free to also drop it off at our office located at 1222 SE 47th St. Ste 409.
 Cape Coral, FL 33904.

 Flag Sizing Chart